Ontario Science Centre

 5 Star Rating Our experience at the Ontario Science Center with four kids was nothing short of phenomenal!
 The center's interactive exhibits and engaging displays captivated the children's curiosity, turning learning into an exciting adventure.
 The variety of hands-on activities catered to different age groups, ensuring each child found something fascinating.
 From exploring physics concepts to interactive biology exhibits, the Science Center made education enjoyable for kids of all ages.
 The staff's enthusiasm and willingness to assist with explanations added to the overall positive experience.
 It was not just a day of learning but a fun-filled exploration that left a lasting impression on the kids.
 The highlight for our group was the IMAX film, a captivating visual experience that complemented the day's educational activities perfectly.
 The Ontario Science Center is a haven for families, providing an enriching blend of education and entertainment.
 Highly recommend for an inspiring and interactive day out with kids!

-Jianshu Cui - a month ago
+Jianshu Cui - 2 months ago

 Show More